aucloud/aucloud.github.io/docs/Platform_Services/Kubernetes/faq.md

 !!! note "Public IP consumption"
    Users should budget for extra public IP addresses when standing up new clusters with internet facing services.

+### What is the difference between Docker and Kubernetes?
+Docker is a containerization platform that allows developers to package their applications and dependencies into portable and isolated containers.
+Kubernetes, on the other hand, is a container orchestration platform that automates the deployment, scaling, and management of containerized applications across a cluster of computers, providing features such as load balancing, service discovery, and self-healing.

+### What is the difference Containers and Docker?
+Containers are a lightweight and portable form of virtualisation that enable you to package an application and its dependencies into a single, self-contained unit that can be easily moved between different computing environments.
+Docker is one of many platforms including Podman and LXC/LDC that implement the OCI container specification.
+Docker provides a life cycle that simplifies the creation, management, and distribution of containers by providing an  user interface and a suite of tools for building, sharing, and running containers.

+### What is the difference between Tanzu and Kubernetes?
+Tanzu is a brand name for a suite of products and services from VMware that help organizations build, run, and manage modern applications on Kubernetes.
+AUCloud's Kubernetes service is based on VMware Tanzu Kubernetes Grid, which is a Kubernetes distribution that packages together open-source technologies and automation tooling to help you get up and running quickly with a production-ready Kubernetes cluster.

 ### What IP should I use for the Kubernetes API?